top of page

 Python: Procedural History Generation Project (PHGP) - 2021

 This was my first personal project in Python.
-I’ve always been fascinated by computer simulators like Dwarf Fortress and their ability to generate worlds and narratives through procedural generation.
-With this project, I aimed to achieve two main goals: the generation of unique characters and their interactions within a world space, leading to emergent "stories" (texts composed of gibberish words that could be translated into English).
-One of the most challenging aspects was terrain generation, which refreshes the world space and advances time by approximately one day per second.
-Characters interact, form families, and migrate across the map.
-If the simulation runs long enough with a sufficient starting population, small towns begin to emerge.
+I’ve always been fascinated by computer simulations like Dwarf Fortress and their ability to create worlds and narratives through procedural generation.
+With this project, I aimed to achieve two main goals: the generation of unique characters and their interactions within a world space, with the hope of allowing emergent "stories" to be captured.
+One of the most challenging aspects was terrain generation, since I experimented with several different terrain generation algorithms before settling on the one shown above.
+In this simulation, characters interact, form families, and migrate across the map, with time advancing approximately one day per second.
+If the simulation runs long enough with a sufficient starting population, small towns begin to emerge!

 Python: Ryan's Insane Baseball Simulator (RIBS) - 2022

-This was my second and more feature-complete Python project.
+This was my second big project in Python.
 As a longtime baseball fan, I wanted to build a simulator that could pit two fictional, randomly generated teams against each other in a scrimmage game.
-The simulator includes rudimentary but extensive ball-and-bat physics, projectile trajectories, and fielder coverage zones.
-It also builds on character generation work from my previous project, PHGP, with players having unique names, personalities, and custom stats.
-While the core systems are largely complete, I plan to revisit the project to overhaul the graphics and implement a “Season Mode,” which would generate multiple teams, simulate games concurrently, and track player statistics over time.
+The simulator includes extensive ball and bat physics, projectile trajectories, and fielder coverage zones.
+It also builds on the character generation work from my previous project, with players having unique names, personalities, and custom stats.
+While not graphically impressive, the simulator runs a scorebug with the baseball diamond drawn out in ASCII, where bases are filled in with an "X" to indicate which base a player is on.

 Python: BABEL V2 - 2023

-This is one of my simpler Python programs, originally intended to rework functionality from the PHGP codebase.
+This Python program was originally intended to rework functionality from the PHGP codebase.
 It features a lightweight user interface that generates fictional, alphabetic "languages" using the International Phonetic Alphabet (IPA).
-The program reads a .csv file containing phonetic transcriptions of English words and converts it into a Python dictionary.
+The program reads a CSV file containing phonetic transcriptions of English words and converts it into a Python dictionary.
 It then extracts a set of unique English phonemes and maps each one to a randomly generated replacement phoneme.
-The result is a basic find-and-replace tool that transforms input sentences into their phonetic equivalents in a newly generated language.
+The result is a simple find-and-replace tool that transforms input sentences into their phonetic equivalents in a new fictional "language".

 Python: Kiosk UI for Dining Hall Automation - 2024